Beth Nimrah: Location

 The city was located in the Jordan Valley, approximately 12 km north of the Dead Sea and 16 km east of Jericho.
-Wadi Nimrin, on whose south (left) bank all the three sites identified by Glueck with Beth Nimra are located, marks the northern limit of the Plains of Moab.
+Wadi Nimrin, on whose south (left) bank all three sites identified by Glueck with Beth Nimra are located, marks the northern limit of the Plains of Moab.

 The ancient city was believed by Glueck to have moved twice in its history, occupying successively three mounds: Tell el-Mustaḥ during the Early Bronze I, Tell Bleibil in Iron Age I-II, and Tell Nimrin in the Roman through to the Early Muslim period, with similar large historical sedentary habitation gaps as those encountered elsewhere across the Jordan Valley.
 Glueck based his dates on sherds found at the surface and, in the case of Tell el-Mustah and Tell Nimrin, in cuts caused by modern roads.

 Tell el-Mustah rises south of Wadi Sha'ib (Wadi Shu'ayb in more recent spelling), which is the name of an easterly section of the same wadi which takes on the name Wadi Nimrin when it reaches Tell Nimrin.
 Tell Bleibil is just across the wadi from Tell el-Mustah, so on the north side of Wadi Sha'ib.
 Tell el-Mustah stands c.
 1.75 km ENE of Tell Nimrin, both being located on the south side of the wadi.
 The tells of Mustah and Bleibil are in the foothills flanking the plain of Nimrin from the east, while Nimrin is further down the slope.
 Glueck describes Tell Nimrin in 1943 as being situated very close to the east of the Arab village of Shuneh (now Ash-Shunah al-Janubiyah or South Shuneh).
 About Tell Nimrin, see also Alexander Ahrens' Wadi Shuʿayb Archaeological Survey (2018).